| parrotcode: Exceptions | |

 It is not possible for Parrot bytecode to intercept a fatal error (for that,

-use Parrot_ex_throw_from_c_args
+use Parrot_ex_throw_from_c_args).

-to invoke exit handlers (that would require an interpreter).
+exit_fatal does not call Parrot_exit to invoke exit handlers (that would require an interpreter).

 void do_panic